 Key Vitamins and Minerals for Healthy Hair, Skin, and Nails

 At Nature Made®, we understand that looking and feeling your best go hand in hand.
 After all, beauty comes from within, so feeling good about yourself is important for overall wellness.
-While eating a healthy diet and exercising regularly are important ways to look and feel your best, there are certain nutrients that are needed to support healthy hair, skin and nails.
-That’s why we’ve created a daily supplement containing vitamins for healthy nails, skin, and hair for those low in biotin.
+While eating a healthy diet and exercising regularly are important ways to look and feel your best, there are certain nutrients that support healthy hair, skin and nails.
+That’s why we’ve created daily supplements containing the best vitamins for hair skin and nails.
 We’ve answered some common questions about each of these nutrients below.

 What Vitamins are Considered “Beauty Supplements”?